dylanfisher/forest/README.md

 - [ ] frontend search design

+JavaScript
+- [ ] better namespacing of all custom events. e.g. they should be `forest:my-custom-event`

 Settings

 - [x] better settings UI, ability to set multiple data types, e.g. boolean, or association